tonethar/IGME-330-Fall-2021/projects/p1-tips.md

   - meaning you don't need to implement `observedAttributes()` or `attributeChangedCallback()`
   - meaning that you could set the state of the HTML (ex. the `year` and `authorname`) in the `constructor()`, thus you wouldn't need a `render()` helper method
   - and, if your component doesn't have any JavaScript, you won't even need to implement `connectedCallback` or `disconnectedCallback`
+ - so in this example, all your component needs is a `constructor()`

 <hr>